sustainableaviation/docs/source/content/comparison.md

 #### Aircraft Performance Model

+Fuel consumption in this model is computed based on the following logic:

+1. The global air traffic market [is split by distance segment](https://aeromaps.github.io/AeroMAPS/books/documentation_airtransport.html?highlight=fuel+consumption#categorization-and-calibration-of-the-aviation-market) (eg. "Short-haul - Regional", "Long haul", etc.)
+2. For each segment, a base (~2020) fuel consumption (and CO₂ emission) are assumed [based on a single study by the ICCT](https://theicct.org/publication/co2-emissions-from-commercial-aviation-2013-2018-and-2019/).
+3. Fuel consumption of future aircraft can be added by the user.
+These aircraft [are then integrated into the fleet](https://aeromaps.github.io/AeroMAPS/books/documentation_airtransport.html?highlight=fuel+consumption#aircraft-fleet-and-operations-energy-efficiency-improvements), thereby reducing the overall fuel consumption of the fleet.

 #### LCA

 The primary user-facing function of the AeroMAPS model is `create_process`, as detailed in [`aeromaps/notebooks/examples_custom_process.ipynb`](https://github.com/AeroMAPS/AeroMAPS/blob/4bef13a4a10950283afcbf62ac1fcc36aae23805/aeromaps/notebooks/examples_custom_process.ipynb):